apexu06/english-portfolio/src/markdown/final_act_mage_bandits_fireball.md

 but then you spot it, the perfect tree, with the perfect angle.
 As you begin to throw the fireball, you mumble the words _Explodere insaniam_, which makes the fireball have much more explosive power but also makes it harder to control.
 You take your time, aim your shot and finally throw the fireball.
-You hit the tree the just bandits just passed by.
+You hit the tree that the bandits just passed by.
 For a split second nothing happens, but then the tree explodes in a thousand pieces, releasing millions of splinters, which impale the bandits from behind.
 They all fall dead to the ground instantly.